-1. Seismic Blade Lock (if equipped):
+1. Blade Lock (if equipped):

-In the closed position the seismic blade lock hook should engage the locking post without touching it.
-There should be a $\frac{1}{2}$ " clearance between the locking hook and locking post.
+In the closed position the blade lock hook should engage the locking post without touching it.
+There should be a 9/16" clearance between the locking hook and locking post.
 Refer to Figure 17.
-If adjustment is necessary, loosen both nuts on the locking hook and rotate the locking hook clockwise while holding the outside nut stationary to decrease the distance between the locking hook and locking post, or counterclockwise to increase the distance.
-The specified $\frac{1}{2}$ " clearance should not be exceeded.
+If adjustment is necessary, the insulators may need to be slightly tilted towards or away from each other depending on the adjustment necessary.